 TGbe editor: Please update the following paragraph in this subclause as shown below:

-The Mapping Switch Time field is present when the TID-To-Link Mapping element is transmitted by an AP affiliated with an AP MLD in a Beacon or Probe Response frame and the indicated TID-to-link mapping is not yet established; otherwise it is not present.
+The Mapping Switch Time field is present when the TID-To-Link Mapping element is transmitted by an AP affiliated with an AP MLD in a Beacon or Probe Response frame and the indicated TID-to-link mapping is not yet established; otherwise, it is not present.
 The absence of Mapping Switch Time field in the TID-To-Link Mapping element in a Beacon or Probe Response frame transmitted by an AP affiliated with an AP MLD indicates that the indicated TID-to-link mapping is already established.
-The 2 octet Mapping Switch Time field has units of TUs and is set to the time at which the new mapping is established using as a timebase the value of the TSF corresponding to the BSS identified by the BSSID of the frame containing the TID-To-Link Mapping element: i.e., bits 10 to 25 of the TSF or rem(|_TSF / 1024, 65536_|) of that time.
+The 2 octet Mapping Switch Time field has units of TUs.
+The time at which the new mapping takes effect is the TSF with bits 0 to 9 equal to 0, bits 10 to 25 equal to the value carried in the Mapping Switch Time field and bits 26 to 63 equal to the current value of the TSF time of the BSS identified by the BSSID of the frame containing the TID-To-Link Mapping element.

 Issue 4: This statement in 35.3.21.2 is inaccurate.
 The baseline spec (11.20.3) allows a non-AP STA to send a TDLS Setup Request frame without going thru the TDLS discovery step or send an unsolicited TDLS Discovery Response frame.
 Therefore, the text in the parenthesis is modified to include ‘typically’.
 Furthermore, a clarification NOTE is added pointing to baseline behavior.
 In addition, since this is general behavior, the text is to its own paragraph in the general clause.